mardix/sailor/README.md

 ## CHANGELOG

 - 1.1.0
+  - added new proctype 'cron' To help execute cron. `cron` workers, which require a simplified `cron` expression preceding the command to be run (e.g. `cron: */5 * * * * python batch.py` to run a batch every
   - renamed command: 'app' -> 'apps'
   - fixed bug: log issues due to permission
   - remove environment settings from command.
 Can now be added in the yml file